-Shallots or eschalots are long, slender, undergound, fleshy stems in the Allium family of tunicate bulb vegetables.
-In general, they differ from the onions in being smaller, and grow in clusters of bulbs from each plant-root system.
+Shallots or eschalots are long, slender, underground fleshy stems in the Allium family of tunicate bulb vegetables.
+In general, they differ from the onions in being smaller and growing in clusters of bulbs from each plant-root system.
 The bulbs are characteristically less pungent than that of onions and garlic, which makes them one of the favorite ingredients in cuisine across the regions.

-Overall, shallots have better nutrition profile than onions.
-On weight per weight basis, they have more anti-oxidants, minerals, and vitamins than onions.
+Overall, shallots have a better nutrition profile than onions.
+On a weight-per-weight basis, they have more antioxidants, minerals, and vitamins than onions.

-They are rich source of flavonoid anti-oxidants such as quercetin, kemferfol…etc. Further, they contain sulphur anti-oxidant compounds such as diallyl disulfide, diallyl trisulfide and allyl propyl disulfide.
+They are a rich source of flavonoid antioxidants such as quercetin, kaempferfol, etc. Further, they contain sulfur antioxidant compounds such as diallyl disulfide, diallyl trisulfide, and allyl propyl disulfide.
 These compounds convert to allicin through enzymatic action following disruption of their cell surface while crushing, and chopping.

 Research studies show that allicin reduces cholesterol production by inhibiting the HMG-CoA reductase enzyme in the liver cells.
-Further, it also found to have anti-bacterial, anti-viral, and anti-fungal activities.
+Further, it was also found to have antibacterial, antiviral, and anti-fungal activities.

-Allicin also decreases blood vessel stiffness by releasing vasodilator chemical nitric oxide (NO) and thereby help bring a reduction in the total blood pressure.
-Further research studies suggest that allicin inhibits platelet clot-formation inside the blood vessels, and thereby helps decrease an overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke attacks.
+Allicin also decreases blood vessel stiffness by releasing vasodilator chemical nitric oxide (NO) and thereby helps bring a reduction in total blood pressure.
+Further research studies suggest that allicin inhibits platelet clot formation inside the blood vessels, and thereby helps decrease an overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke attacks.

-Shallots hold several fold more concentration of vitamins and minerals than in onions, especially vitamin A, pyridoxine, folates, thiamin, vitamin C etc. Pyridoxine (B-6) raises GABA chemical level inside the human brain that help soothe nervous irritability.
-In addition, 100 g fresh shallots carry 1190 IU (35% RDA) of vitamin A. Vitamin A is a powerful antioxidant that helps protect from lung and oral cavity cancers.
+Shallots hold proportionately more concentration of vitamins and minerals than onions, especially vitamin-A, pyridoxine, folates, thiamin, vitamin-C, etc. Pyridoxine (B-6) raises GABA chemical levels inside the human brain which helps to soothe nervous irritability.
+Also, 100 g fresh shallots carry 1190 IU (35% RDA) of vitamin A. Vitamin A is a powerful antioxidant that helps protect from lung and oral cavity cancers.

 Further, they are also good in minerals and electrolytes than onions; particularly iron, calcium, copper, potassium, and phosphorus.

-Fresh shallots can be readily available during spring and early summer season.
+Fresh shallots can be readily available during the spring and early summer seasons.
 Wet and humid conditions hamper their flavor and storage life.
 In the supermarkets, however, you can choose from fresh, frozen, canned, pickled, powdered, and dehydrated shallots.

-While buying fresh produce, look for well-developed, clean, uniform bulbs with dry, thin, coppery-brown, outer scale.
+While buying fresh produce, look for well-developed, clean, uniform bulbs with dry, thin, coppery-brown, outer scales.

 Like in onions, avoid those that show sprouting or signs of black mold (a type of fungal attack) as they indicate old stock.
-In addition, poor-quality bulbs often have soft spots, moisture at their neck, and dark patches, which may all be indications of decaying.
+Also, poor-quality bulbs often bulbs often inflicted by soft spots, moisture at their neck, and dark patches, which may all be indications of decaying.

 Unlike onions, eschalots tend to perish early.
-At home, store them in cool dark place away from moisture and humid conditions where they keep fresh for several days.
-They can also keep well inside the refrigerator; however, you should use them soon after you remove them out of the refrigerator since they tend to spoil soon if they kept at room temperature for a while.
+At home, store them in a cool dark place away from moisture and humid conditions where they keep fresh for several days.
+They can also keep well in the refrigerator; however, you should use them soon after you remove them from the fridge since they tend to spoil soon if they are kept at room temperature for a while.